bk138/gromit-mpx/README.md

     "Core Pointer"[2] = "green Marker";
     "Core Pointer"[Button3] = "Eraser";

+If you want to limit drawing to a specific input device, define a tool with the same name as an input device like above and disable drawing for all others by assigning a zero-width tool like this:

+	"no Pen" = PEN (size=0);
+	"default" = "no Pen";

 The decision which tool to use follows a simple policy:

 1. Buttons are more important than Modifiers